janosgyerik/homepage/_posts/2012-08-21-problems-using-launchpad-through-proxy-finally-resolved.markdown

 <pre>export https_proxy=http://proxyuser:proxypass@proxyserver:port/path</pre>
 Notice the "s" in "https_proxy", this is different from "http_proxy", and required for Launchpad urls such as "lp:someproject".

-With this in place now I can checkout with <code>bzr co lp:theproject</code> as usual.
+With this in place now I can checkout with `bzr co lp:theproject` as usual.